rkillickdev/plan-it-go/README.md

 ```
 This file is then included in the base.html file, which is subsequently included in every html template.
 This ensures that any changes to the navbar html code need only be made once.

-To the left of the navbar is a clean, minimal brand logo that is deigned to instantly comumunicate the core aims of the site.
-By using a globe as a substitute for the letter 'O' in 'GO', site users are subconciously aware that 'planning of global travel' is at the heart of the site's objectives.
+To the left of the navbar is a clean, minimal brand logo that is deigned to instantly communicate the core aims of the site.
+By using a globe as a substitute for the letter 'O' in 'GO', site users are subconsciously aware that 'planning of global travel' is at the heart of the site's objectives.
 The colours used in the brand logo are consistent with the colour scheme used throughout the rest of the site.
-The hover effect applied to the brand logo is consistent with the effect used for all other clickable links throughout.
+The hover effect applied to the brand logo is consistent with the effect used for other clickable links throughout.
 Clicking on the logo takes the site user back to the home page.

 To the right of the navbar, page links are displayed and a hover effect applied so users know they are clickable.
 Links for the currently active page are styled using the site's primary colour.
 Dependent on the status of the site user, links display as shown in the table below.
 This helps to signal to the user their current authentication status.